patelharsh21/200-days/README.md

 ## Day 91
 - worked on paper writing part of aifd project
 ## Day 92
 - Setup of the football chatbot project
+## Day 93
+- Exploring different libraries and ways to develop a chatBOT